Compass Inn

 Compass Inn is a historic inn and tavern located in Laughlintown, Ligonier Township, Westmoreland County, Pennsylvania.
 It is a 2 1/2-storey, five bay log and stone building in a vernacular Georgian style.
 The original section was built in 1799, and it is three bays wide.
 The two bay stone section was added in the 1820s.
 A clapboarded frame section was added in 1862.
 It was restored in 1970, and operated as a local history museum.
 The property includes a rebuilt barn and blacksmith shop.

 It was added to the National Register of Historic Places on February 24, 1995.
+Portions of the film The Pale Blue Eye were shot at the inn.